Working To Make Your Recovery Affordable By Accepting Most Insurances

 - Social Withdrawal: The individual may withdraw from friends and family members, preferring to spend time with others who also use drugs or isolate themselves to avoid judgment.

-- Continued Use Despite Negative Consequences: Despite experiencing negative effects on their health, relationships, or legal issues, the person continues to use drugs.
+- Continued Use Despite Negative Consequences: Despite experiencing adverse effects on their health, relationships, or legal issues, the person continues to use drugs.

-- Stealing or Lying: In order to obtain drugs or hide their addiction, individuals may resort to lying or stealing from loved ones or acquaintances.
+- Stealing or Lying: To obtain drugs or hide their addiction, individuals may resort to lying or stealing from loved ones or acquaintances.

 - Loss of Control: A person with drug addiction may make unsuccessful attempts to quit or cut back on drug use, often relapsing back into regular use.